 President Ronald Reagan signed the Immigration Reform and Control Act into law Nov.
 6, 1986.
 Also known as the Simpson Mazzoli Act, the law gave amnesty to approximately 3 million illegal immigrants.
 Now, the U.S. has an estimated 12 million more illegal immigrants residing in the country.

-Clearly, Reagan’s immigration reform created an incentive for more illegal immigration.
+Unfortunately, President Reagan’s immigration reform created an incentive for more illegal immigration.
 Was it compassionate to encourage millions of men, women, and children to risk their lives to come here illegally?
 Was it compassionate to encourage them to live in legal limbo once they arrived?
 I don’t think so.

 Think about it as an individual.
 How many people can you take into your home before living conditions deteriorate for everyone?
 There’s a limit on the national level as well.
-A nation’s first responsibility is to its legal citizens, doing otherwise undermines the rule of law and integrity of citizenship.
+A nation’s first responsibility is to its legal immigrants and citizens, doing otherwise undermines the rule of law and integrity of citizenship.

-The compassionate policy would be to announce there will be no more amnesty, and begin a long term deportation plan focusing on those who have criminal records other than being here illegally.
-Then put more resources into helping productive individuals become citizens while reducing spending on programs for illegal immigrants.
+A compassionate policy would eliminate the possibility of amnesty.
+Then begin a long term deportation plan focusing on those who have criminal records other than being here illegally.
+Next, put more resources into helping productive individuals become citizens while reducing spending on welfare for illegal immigrants.
 This creates an incentive for those serious about becoming legal U.S. citizens, and provides a deterrent for illegal entry.

 On January 3, 2014, Jack Martin spoke about immigration reform.
-He’s Project Director for FAIR, the Federation for American Immigration Reform, which is opposed to amnesty for illegal immigrants.
+He’s Project Director for FAIR, the Federation for American Immigration Reform, which opposes amnesty for illegal immigrants.
 Jack talked about the powerful and well funded groups advocating for amnesty.
 They include big business, unions, ethnic groups, religious groups, and universities.

 PBS did a documentary about O’Neill called The Man Who Knew.
-Government failed to act on intelligence that could’ve prevented 911, then used their failure as a pretext to pass the Patriot Act, warrantless wiretapping, and other legislation that eviscerates the Bill of Rights.
-Immigration reform is just another criminal attack on U.S. sovereignty and the unalienable rights of its citizens.
+Government failed to act on intelligence that could’ve prevented 911, then used their failure as a pretext to create Homeland Security, NSA wiretapping, the TSA, and other legislation subverting the Bill of Rights.
+Likewise, immigration reform is another criminal attack on U.S. sovereignty and the unalienable rights of citizens.